sviswan/HCAIntranetVideoLibrary/README.md

 # HCAIntranetVideoLibrary

-This is a full stack Isomorphic application built from scratch using following technologies:
+This is a full stack Isomorphic application that I built from scratch using following technologies:
 - REACT JS (Front end)
 - EXPRESS JS FRAMEWORK (Node.js) Server (Back-end)
 - Webpack Bundler